 Asking the right question before finding the solution

 Instead of coming up with an initial solution, my mind developed a question.
 If my pastor is feeding me, who is feeding him?
 If you attend a church, think about your pastor right now.
 Picture him or her in your mind.
 If you imagine them as a shepherd, and you are the sheep, it makes sense that your shepherd is looking out for your best interest.
 It also makes sense that you want to be fed.
 You are a sheep, after all.

 The difference here is that you are not a sheep and the sheep/shepherd idea is a metaphor found in the Bible.
 Instead of continuing to ask further questions, I realized that my pastor had to be feeding himself.
-In fact, I learned that the responsibility of my own spiritual growth wasn’t cast upon my pastor at all.
+In fact, I learned that the responsibility for my own spiritual growth wasn’t my pastor’s job at all.
 I have my own responsibility to grow in the Lord.
 When I think like this, I don’t have to look for a new church each time I feel a spiritual deficit.
 I have to look inward and determine how the Holy Spirit is teaching me.

 Pride = Barrier

 How many times has it been my pride that is getting in the way of my spiritual nourishment?
 Pride is a type of barrier to God’s work.
 Pride says “me do it”.
 God told us that He would do it, we just need to believe and follow His direction.

 A “me do it” attitude sounds just like my toddler.
 When we grow, we realize that God has given people helpful gifts to do life with us.
 We let them strengthen us.
 It’s called maturing.
 They aren’t responsible for me, but they are my helpers.